Haim Abraham

 (Collection of the author)

 Haim's family belonged to the Sepharad community, presumably descendants of Jews expelled from Spain in the 15th century.
-Although the term "Sepharad" conjures images of "Oriental" Jews, this photo shows that the Abraham brothers, like the Rustchuk Jewish community, were actually westernized.
+Although the term "Sepharad" conjures images of "Oriental" Jews, this photo shows that the Abraham brothers, like most of the Rustchuk Jewish community, were actually westernized.

 Indeed, the Jewish community in Bulgaria was unique.
 Neither completely assimilated like western Jews "of the Mosaic faith" found in France, Germany, or England; nor ghettoized and attached to the scriptures and the past like the eastern communities, they were by the end of the 19th century westernized, while still retaining a strong Jewish identity.